 - Trigger point massage focuses on the knots or specific areas of tightness (trigger points) in your muscles.
 It involves direct pressure on these points to release the tension and relieve pain.
 It is beneficial if you have muscle spasms and knots.

 Now, if you can’t get to therapists that easily.
 You can also have your neck massage in the very comfort of your own home.
 Like neck massagers, massage rollers, or neck traction devices.

 Benefits of massage for neck pain

 Since neck pain is a common concern for everybody.
 Let’s check out the benefits you can gain with massage therapy.

-- Improves tight muscles.
-A range of factors can cause muscle tightness, including poor posture, injury, and overuse.
+- Improves tight muscles – A range of factors can cause muscle tightness, including poor posture, injury, and overuse.
 A neck massage creates friction, which increases blood flow.
 A rise in blood flow leads to an increase in muscle temperature.
-Muscle fibers loosen as temperature rises, allowing them to relax.
+Muscle fibers loosen as the temperature rises, allowing them to relax.

 - Alleviates pain – It is possible to experience pain when muscles are tense.
 The build-up of tension can result in trigger points and knots in the muscles.
 Through neck massage, the body releases endorphins, which act as natural painkillers and reduce pain.

 - Enhances mood – A neck massage is beneficial not only to the body but also to the mind.
 According to studies, massage greatly increases levels of dopamine and serotonin.
 When your body relaxes, so does your nervous system.
 Massage helps to realign your entire body by lowering your heart rate and breathing.